Justo-Tapiador/jhs/docs/instantiator.md

 </body><html>
 </html>
 ```
-It would throw an error, because those two libraries are not allowed to be required in level #3 namespace, but they could be successfully required in other levels
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It would throw an error, because those two libraries are not allowed to be required in level #3 namespace, but they could be successfully required in other levels